 SM 15

-Ranger-Page Silver (Pb-Zn) Project
+Ranger-Page Silver (Zn-Pb) Project

 Photo from Ranger-Page with Smelterville on the lower right.Figure 2: Looking NW from the Ranger-Page Project with I-90 and the town of Smelterville on the right.